jwatowatson/RecurrentVivax/Pooled_Final_Analysis/Pooled_Analysis.md

 # BPD Final plot

 ```
+## The weighted average of recurrences which are estimated to be failures is 15.92%
-## The mean percentage of recurrences which are estimated to be relapses is 16%
+## The weighted average of recurrences which are estimated to be relapses is 15.78%
+## Number of BPD recurrences analysed: 87
 ```

 ![](Pooled_Analysis_files/figure-html/BPD_efficacy-1.png)<!-- -->